qgevoeco/Terrapin_Mitochondria_Project/README.md

 # Terrapin Mitochondria Project
 Sequence assembly, variant calling, and analyses for diamondback terrapin mitochondrial genome

-All work conducted with Tonia Schwartz and Matthew Wolak at Auburn University
+All work conducted by Samuel Weaver, Tonia Schwartz, and Matthew Wolak at Auburn University

 ### 1) First, we aligned raw reads to the reference genome using bwa.